jacobfinton/posix_cac/README.md

 ## Introduction
 This is an alternative to [linux_cac](https://github.com/jdjaxon/linux_cac).
 The script avoids bashisms to conform to the POSIX standard.
 It also supports several different package managers.
 Though this script gives the option for several different PKCS11 modules. [opensc](https://github.com/OpenSC/OpenSC) is the recommended module as it is supported on more systems and actively maintained.

-**Warning** Currently snap images do not support adding PKCS11 modules.
+**Warning** Currently snap packaged browsers do not support adding PKCS11 modules (Ex.
+Firefox on Ubuntu 21.10+).
+If the script sees you are currently using a snap browser it will not continue.
+This can be fixed by removing that package and installing a non snap version of your browser.

 ## Usage
 1. Download smartcard.sh